corkiejp/Corkiejp-notes-on-awesome-bluesky/README.md

 ## This is an early start of this!
-Only just created this have more edits to make and ad a longer description for it!
+Only just created this have more edits to make and add a longer description for it!

 ## Other utilities and sites to bookmark!
 The below may or may not feature in awesome list!